mr2raccoon/caactus/README.md

 # Workflow
 ## A Culturing
-- Culture your cells in a plate of your choice and according to the needs of the organims being researched.
+- Culture your cells in a flat bottom plate of your choice and according to the needs of the organims being researched.
 ## B Image acquisition
 - In your respective microscopy software environment, save the images of interest to `.tif-format`.
-- From the metadata note down the pixel size and magnification used.
+- From the image metadata, copy the pixel size and magnification used.

 ## C Data Preparation
 ### C.1 Create Project Directory